 The Product Catalog is a list of standard assets that have approved vendors who will supply these assets at an agreed cost—this makes acquiring an asset much simpler when filling out a purchase order.
 If an asset is not in the Product Catalog, you must complete additional steps below for each request.

 1.Open the Purchase Orders workspace and click New.

 2.The Requisition Number is automatically added for you.
 Enter the Purchase Order number if you know it; otherwise, enter it at a later date.
 Enter data into the fields for Submitted By, Date Submitted, Name, and Vendor.
 Click Save.

 3.Under the Line Items tab, click the New Line Item drop-down and select if you want to add a consumable, hardware, or software line item to this purchase order.

-•If you're adding a hardware line item, but don't yet want to create template asset records for it, clear the Create Asset check box (otherwise, leave it enabled).
-Once the hardware has been purchased, you can reopen the line item here or in the Purchase Line Item workspace and click Create Asset, which will create the asset records in the Hardware Assets workspace.
+If you're adding a hardware or consumable line item, but don't yet want to create template asset records for it, clear the Create Asset or Create Consumable check box.
+Once the hardware or consumable has been purchased, you can reopen the line item here or in the Purchase Line Item workspace and enable the relevant check box, which will create the asset records in the Hardware Assets workspace.

-•Note that clearing Create Asset is also useful for situations where you already have an asset record defined, but you're wanting to retroactively track it as a line item in a purchase order.
+Clearing Create Asset or Create Consumable is also useful for situations where you already have an asset record defined, but you're wanting to retroactively track it as a line item in a purchase order.
 For such items, you can manually link to the existing asset record from the Assets tab.

 •For hardware, you can search for an existing Contract or add a new one.
 Available contracts are those associated with the vendor selected on the purchase order.
 You can search for an existing Contract Line Item or add a new one.
 Available line items are those associated with the selected contract.